AnimeAEDS3/aeds3/README.md

-The link to the original database can be found at [Kaggle](https://www.kaggle.com/datasets/canggih/anime-data-score-staff-synopsis-and-genre)
+The link to the original Anime database can be found at [Kaggle](https://www.kaggle.com/datasets/canggih/anime-data-score-staff-synopsis-and-genre)

-We will be working with:
+### We will be working with:

 - Data structures
 - Compression
+- Pattern searching
 - Cryptography

+### Run the code

 > cd aeds3